onurkenis/react-state-master/README.md

-A playground to manage the state in <Master />, by playing with react hooks & context api.
+A playground to manage the state in  `<Master/>`, by playing with react hooks & context api.

 ### `npm start`